bnb-chain/greenfield-docs/docs/api/blockchain-cli/storage-provider.md

 ## UpdateStorageProviderStatus

+SP update status of itself, Currently status can be STATUS_IN_SERVICE and STATUS_IN_MAINTENANCE.
 ```shell
 gnfd tx sp update-status [sp-address] [new-status] [flags]
 ```

 Example:

-Update an SP to in service status
+Update an SP to in service status.
 ```sh
 gnfd tx sp update-status 0x...
 STATUS_IN_SERVICE --from your_key --home ~/.gnfd --node https://greenfield-chain.bnbchain.org:443
 ```

-Update an SP to in maintenance status with request duration in second
+Update an SP to in maintenance status with request duration is 1200 seconds.
 ```sh
 gnfd tx sp update-status 0x...
 STATUS_IN_MAINTENANCE --duration 1200 --from your_key --home ~/.gnfd --node https://greenfield-chain.bnbchain.org:443
 ```